 Please see Help and Training for more information.

-All Level I equipment can be borrowed on a first-come, first-served basis whenever SIMS is open.
+All Level 1 equipment can be borrowed on a first-come, first-served basis whenever SIMS is open.
+Level 2 & 3 equipment must always be booked at least 24 hours ahead of time.
 For all levels, you must have your Brandeis ID to check out equipment.
 Unless otherwise specified by our staff, equipment circulates for a period of 3 days, after which it must be returned.

 Current Brandeis students, faculty, and staff always receive priority in the use of our equipment.
 Supporting members of the Brandeis Alumni Association may also request equipment, once their card has been activated in the library circulation system.
 Access to equipment for alumni will normally be limited to Level I, with exceptions allowed for those alumni who went through our training program as Brandeis students.